cliffordfajardo/underbar/README.md

 # Underbar JS

-> A reimplementation of the popular Underscore.js functional utility library.
+> A reimplementation of the popular Underscore.js functional utility library from scratch + unit tested.

 ## Table of Contents